Tracking, not spreadsheet transcription

 Most buyers manage open-to-buy in a spreadsheet, and most spreadsheets are a season behind reality.
 The numbers update when someone manually transcribes them, which means the OTB that matters, the OTB at the moment you click submit on a PO, is almost never the OTB you’re looking at.
-Vendee Pro fixes this by computing OTB live from the same data that drives your POs.
+Vendee Pro doesn’t replace how you arrive at a budget number — it replaces the manual transcription by tracking that number live from the same data that drives your POs.

-Set a budget for a category, a location, or a category-at-a-location, scoped to a calendar month.
-As POs are drafted, submitted, and received, the OTB ledger moves in step.
-Your remaining OTB is always the truth, because the system reads from the same source as the PO module.
+Enter a budget for a category, a location, or a category-at-a-location, scoped to a calendar month.
+As POs are drafted, submitted, and received, the tracked ledger moves in step.
+Your remaining OTB is always accurate, because the system reads from the same source as the PO module — no export, no re-typing, no lag.

 - By category.
 Tops vs bottoms vs accessories.
 The most common cut.